Stage III Lung Cancer

 Stage IIIC.
 This is the most advanced stage within stage III.
 You have one or more tumors in the same lung.
 Your cancer has spread to lymph nodes above your collarbone or to lymph nodes on the opposite side of your chest.
 The cancer may be in the chest wall, heart, breastbone, and other nearby tissues but hasn’t spread to distant organs.

 Most non-small-cell lung cancer is found after it’s become advanced.
-That’s partly because the disease worsens quickly and often doesn’t have signs in early stages.
+That’s partly because the disease worsens quickly and often doesn’t have signs in the early stages.
 But symptoms may include:

 If your stage III lung cancer has spread beyond your lungs, it can cause other symptoms.
 For example, you may have bone pain if it has spread to your bones.